NotEchoDE/NotEchoDE/README.md

 ## I'm a Developer, Gamer, and Teacher!

-- 🔭 I just launched my own website for private tutoring: [notecho.de][notecho]!
+- 🔭 I recently ran my own website for private tutoring, but I'm now engaged in other projects.
-- 🌱 I’m currently learning many Java frameworks
+- 🌱 I’m currently learning many Java and Frontend frameworks
 - ⚡ Always up for new stuff

 ### Connect with me: